MohammadMazrouei/Sudoku-Game/README.md

 ## Contributing

-Contributions to the Sudoku Game project are welcome!
-Please read through our contributing guidelines to learn about our submission process, coding standards, and more.
+Contributions to the Sudoku game project are welcome.
+Please feel free to fork the repository, make your changes, and submit a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is open source and available under the [LICENSE.md](LICENSE.md).

 ## Acknowledgments